SumitxThokar/Learning-Loop-ML-Edition/README.md

 ## Day 40 - 8/28/2023
 - Learned about Improvements in GANs and I am learned about state of art GAN ie StyleGAN which produce high quality images, increased diversity and gives more control over features.
 I got overview of StyleGAN about its architecture and it's working in short.

+## Day 41 - 8/29/2023
+- Diving deep into the StyleGAN architecture, under stood how Progressive Growing lets GAN generate image from lower resolution to higher.
+Secondly I learned about Noise Mapping network which is used to make the noise vector less entangled and Finally AdaIN which is Normalization technique based on Adaptive Style necessarily scaling and shifting.
+##